How to Enable SNMP on Windows, Linux & macOS: Complete Configuration Guide

 OpenSuse rocommunity public

-public is the default community string that most SNMP devices listen to.
+public is the default community string that most SNMP devices listen to, compatible with SNMPv2c.
 Of course you can also choose a string individually.
 The only important thing is that the string is also the same on the devices to be queried.
+For testing your SNMP configuration, you can use the snmpwalk command to verify connectivity and data retrieval.

 If you are using OpenSuse, the snmpd service may not be activated and started by default.
 In this case, activate the snmpd service so it will start on system boot with the command: systemctl enable snmpd.
 Then start the service with the command systemctl start snmpd.